Vantiq/vantiq-extension-sources/extjsdk/README.md

 There are three types of messages that can be sent to a source: Notifications, Query responses, and Query errors.

 #### Notifications
-Notifications are messages, typically Maps, that the source will pass on to any Vantiq rules saying `WHEN MESSAGE ARRIVES FROM SOURCE <source name>`.
+Notifications are JSON messages that the source will pass on to any Vantiq rules saying `WHEN MESSAGE ARRIVES FROM SOURCE <source name>`.
 To send one, simply call `client.sendNotification(<object to be sent>)`, which will translate the message into JSON and add everything Vantiq needs to recognize the message.

 #### <a name="queryResponse" id="queryResponse"></a>Query Responses
 Query responses are responses to a `SELECT` request from Vantiq that targets a source, and can either be a Map or an array of Maps.
 They only mean anything in relation to an initial Query message received from Vantiq, and thus should only be sent as part of a [Query handler](#queryHandler).
 To send a Query response, call `client.sendQueryResponse(<HTTP status code>, <Query address>, <Map>/<Map array>)`.
 The Query address can be obtained using `ExtensionServiceMessage.extractReplyAddress(<Query message>)`.
 The HTTP status code can be one of